kingluddite/web-dev-notes/full-stack/udemy/112n-full-stack-react-with-graphql-and-apollo-boost/03-user-authentication.md/03-user-authorization-in-graphql/18-optimistic-ui.md

     // MORE CODE
 ```

-## Test
+## Test by adding one more Genealogy using the AddGenealogy page form
 * You will see `InMemoryCache`
 * Has an object called `data` with all the newly created fields within the genealogy

-* What is the purpose of this?
+### What is the purpose of this?
-    - When we want to update a query manually we
+* When we want to update a query manually we
-    - we have access to all the data from the queries we performed so we will use this to manually add the current genealogy to it
+* We have access to all the data from the queries we performed so we will use this to manually add the current genealogy to it

 ### cache.readQuery()
-* reads a graphql query from the ROOT_QUERY id
+* Reads a graphql query from the ROOT_QUERY id

 ```
 // MORE CODE